 Pedro Pascal caught my eye for the first time when I devoured the entire second season of Narcos via Netflix on a gloomy, typically rainy British Saturday.
-What delighted me most was discovering that he, like I, was the son of Chilean exiles who’d fled Chile due to their sympathies with the controversial Popular Unity Party led by Salvador Allende, during the seventies.
+What delighted me most was discovering that he, like I, was the son of Chilean exiles who’d fled Chile during the seventies.

 One night as I scrolled through Pedro Pascal’s Facebook posts, one caught my eye.
-It was a video for use in Chile where he pledges his support for his cousin’s election in the wealthy Santiago suburb, Lo Barnechea.
+It was a video in which he pledges his support for his cousin’s election in the wealthy Santiago suburb, Lo Barnechea.

-According to Kast’s Grandmother Olga writes in her book ‘Mission of Love / Misión de Amor’ Michael disguised his Nazi identity when captured by US troops by destroying his official Third Reich army papers and instead presenting forged credentials from the Red Cross that he purchased in Italy.
-The murderous tradition of the Kast family thrived during the military dictatorship which aided them to amass personal fortunes and cement their political positions in Chile.
+According to Kast’s Grandmother Olga in her book ‘Mission of Love / Misión de Amor’, Michael disguised his Nazi identity when captured by US troops by destroying his official Third Reich army papers and instead used forged Red Cross papers to evade justice.
+After emigrating to Chile, the Kasts thrived during the military dictatorship.
+They amassed great fortunes and cemented their political positions in Chile.

-Discovering Pascal’s link to the newly formed far right party Evopoli more than shook me.
-Here was a man whose family managed to rip themselves free from the talons of the Condor massacre, seemingly oblivious to the plight of his own family and that of millions of Chileans who had no choice but to flee Chile or face death in concentration camps.
+Discovering Pascal’s link to the far-right party Evopoli more than shook me.
+Here was a man whose family managed to rip themselves free from the talons of the Condor massacre, seemingly oblivious to the plight of his own family and that of thousands of Chileans who had no choice but to flee Chile or face death in concentration camps.
 And yet here he was plugging Evopoli.